|

 This amount is also called the contribution margin or gross profit.

-You can also calculate contribution margin as a percentage, then it is called contribution ratio.
-It is
+You can also calculate a percentage, which is then called the contribution ratio.
+It is done like this:

 In the above CD example the contribution ratio is:

-Compare this to a consultant giving management and development presentation
+Compare this to a consultant giving a management and development

-which may pay you 1500 $ per presentation.
-Here you may only have 50 $ of direct
+presentation which may pay you $1500 per presentation.
+Here you may only

-But then you probably have considerable fixed costs and you cannot expect to
+However, you probably then have considerable fixed costs and you cannot

-The same thing apply to e.g. accountants, lawyers, psychologists and others.
+The same thing applies to, for example, accountants, lawyers,

-your turnover and sale - use a smart little tool
+your turnover and sales - use a smart little tool